norwegian-geotechnical-institute/field-manager-python-client/Readme.md

+ # Field Manager python client

+ ## What is this?

- # How does this work
+ ## How does this work?

 See the Makefile.
+Just type `make` to get the help.